 Tell scary stories in your backyard while gathered around this campfire pit.
-Sharing scary made up stories, urban legends, and fairy tales is a great Halloween activity the whole family can enjoy.
+Sharing scary made up stories, urban legends, and fairy tales is one of the greatest at home Halloween activities and the whole family will likely enjoy it.

 Obviously, keep the stories age appropriate in order to avoid children climbing into your bed because they’re scared or having nightmares.
-Of course the cuddles are always nice.
+Or tell them slightly scary ones to get those extra cuddles.

 Watch Halloween Themed Movies

 My next is a popular choice for at home Halloween activities.
 Have a movie night with popcorn, blankets, and loads of cuddles.

 For younger kids I recommend watching the Monsters Inc movies.
 For older kids Hocus Pocus, Nightmare Before Christmas, and Addams Family are great choices.
 Once you get into the teenage years you can add other classics like Little Shop of Horrors, Beetlejuice, and Practical Magic.